sameer6699/HackerRank-Solved-Questions/Project_Eluar#10/readme.md

 <p>The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.
 Find the sum of all the primes not greater than given N.</p>

 <h2>Input Format</h2>
-<p>The first line contains an integer T i.e. number of test cases.
+<p>The first line contains an integer T i.e., the number of test cases.
 The next T lines will contain an integer N.</p>